|[an error occurred while processing this directive]||

 Sectors 5 and 7 and their even counterparts Sectors 4 and 6 are the most centrally located.
 It may take as long as 15-20 minutes for the first members of the Samba School to reach you.
-But when they do you, will see a tapestry of moving art.
-That's an 180 degree view to the parade, something to write home about!
+Once they do, you will see a tapestry of moving art.
+That's an 180 degree view!
+Prices are only a bit higher.

 Sector 9 is on a class of its own, because seats are numbered.
-This is a mixed blessing, and you may be assigned a nosebleed seat.
-If your vendor knows beforehand they have front row tickets, something may be very wrong.
 Tickets at this sector are the most expensive, and have the privilege of being close to the percussion band.
 The only disadvantage is the clueless grumpy tourists may ask you to sit down (see etiquette above).

 Sector 11 shares with Sector 9 an area where the percussion band retreats while the school passes by.
 The name of this niche is Recuo da Bateria.
 Whenever passistas hear the band from up close their energies are recharged, and they always perform their best.
 Sectors 8 and 10 also share the benefits.
-This is a 360 degree show!
+This is a live 3-D show!

 If you are on a budget...

 Sectors 12 and 13, which are around the dispersion area, also have lower-priced tickets.
-Spectators enjoy schools leaving the Sambodromo, including the destaques, dancers who stay on the uppermost position of the floats.
-Beware that we have seen these tickets for sale online for about $100!
-If you have a local friend willing to wait in line for you, you can get it for face value which is ten times less.
+Spectators enjoy schools leaving the Sambódromo, including the destaques, on the uppermost position of the floats.
+Before you invest on tickets to any sector check out what the face values are.

 Cadeiras individuais, or Individual chairs are also at ground level.
 They are not available at all sectors, but as the name says you have actual chairs to sit on.
-This is quite a concept, when compared to the bleacher seats described below.
+At the bleacher seats are in concrete.
 There are also sitting areas reserved to spectators with special needs.
-All Samba Schools have participants on wheelchairs, and your presence is a more than welcome addition.
+All Samba Schools have participants on wheelchairs, too!

 About Bleacher Seats - Arquibancadas